thu-coai/CROPI/README.md

 ## News

-[251101] We build the github repository.
+[251101] We create the github repository.
 The detailed implementation of **CROPI** will be released as soon as possible.

 ## Framework
 ![framework](figures/CROPI-framework.drawio.png)